agar3s/game_keys/README.md

 If you need to manage more elements in the history modify the **maxHistory** property in the library (I have pending a configuration params)

-Likewise if you want to allow your history for more cycles, modify the **maxTime** property in the library.
+Likewise if you want to allow your history for more time, modify the **maxTime** property in the library.

 Finally if you don't want to use the history capabilities you can disable it, modifying